-Protection in the form of entire body suit coveralls.
+Protection in the form of entire body suit coveralls is advised.
 There are two reasons for this.

 Leprechauns like to distract you, and if they can pull a piece of clothing up, down, or off then their escape is easier—while you fumble to adjust yourself in a state of confusion.
 Total body coveralls are difficult for elfin-like hands to mess with.

 The coveralls add a layer of protection against sharp nails and teeth.

 Boots - Foot Protection

 Oversized thick leather boots or even steel-toed boots are most appropriate.
 Don't let the small sprite’s stature fool you.
 They have a common practice of jumping on humans’ feet precisely where it hurts the most, causing you to stop in your tracks or even fall.
 Foot stomping is a defense tactic passed down from the ancient Celtic leprechaun shoemakers.
 It's no wonder they have perfected it.